albertovpd/geoqueries-mongo-folium/README.md

         - Use several APIs to enrich my dataset with vegan restaurants and kindergartens.
         - Insert the new elements in my weight function.
         - Use the _init_ function to insert via terminal coordinates and get the closest place that accomplished all mentioned before.
-- The most interesting  one (personally):
-    - Once the closest loctaions are found, to find the middle point between all the desired places, and to find again the middle point of them, in order to get the coordinates of the center of all locations